pieaerts/pieaerts/_posts/2018-07-28-10-tips-for-outdoor-and-wildlife-photography.md

 ## Trust your camera

 Your camera equipment is tougher than you think.
 Run towards the rain, not away from it and with the right luck, you’ll catch the electric colours and mist from a clearing storm.
 Same counts for blazing sun or freezing cold.
 No matter how heavy the snowstorm or how freezing the subzero temperatures, get out there, get dirty, get wet!
 Create!
-You gotta risk it, to get the biscuit.&nbsp;
+You gotta risk it, to get the biscuit.

 ![](/uploads/matterhorn.jpg)